zheng-cai/CSE/README.md

 Execution
 -----------

-Assuming your executable is called "hangman", run it using
+Assuming your executable is called "A1", run it using

     ./A1